Optimizing Sparse SYK: Preliminaries

 We will particularly be interested in the case where $H$ is an instance of the \emph{sparse SYK-q (SSYK-q) model}:

-where $q\geq 4$ is even, the $J_{i_1 i_2\ldots i_q}$ are i.i.d.\ standard Gaussian random variables, and the $X_{i_1\ldots i_q}$ are i.i.d.\ Bernoulli random variables with $\mathbb{P}\left(X_{i_1\ldots i_q}=1\right)=p$.
-When $p=1$ we call this model the \emph{(dense) SYK-q model}.
+where $q\geq 4$ is even, the $J_{I}$ are i.i.d.\ standard Gaussian random variables, and the $X_{I}$ are i.i.d.\ Bernoulli random variables with $\mathbb{P}\left(X_{I}=1\right)=p$.
+When $p=1$ we call this model the \emph{(standard/dense) SYK-q model}.
 For the special case $q=4$---the minimal setting beyond free fermions---we will refer to the dense and sparse models as the SYK and SSYK models, respectively.
-Finally, we will often denote the summation over all terms as $\sum_I J_IX_I\gamma_I$, where $I$ is assumed to iterate through all strictly-increasing ordered subsets of $\left[n\right]$ of cardinality $q$.

 Note that the ``interesting'' range of sparsification lies between $p = \Theta(1/n^{q-1})$ and $p=1$, as any value $p =o(1/n^{q-1})$ will generally have fermionic modes with no interactions with any other modes.
 Thus for notational convenience, we assume some minimum value $p_{min} = \epsilon/n^{q-1}$ for any arbitrarily small constant $\epsilon > 0$.
 We implicitly assume that $p \in [p_{min}, 1]$, and whenever we refer to ``all values of $p$'' we mean all values within this range.